 And, to counteract our slothfulness, we’ve decided to move forward with plans for the office, too, but now they involve a treadmill so we can keep moving, even in the dead of winter when all we want to do is burrito under some blankets and binge watch The Walking Dead.

-We have to wait 8-10 weeks for our new sofa to arrive so that's giving us some time to sell our cream leather sofa and the mid-century beauty I've hoarded for two years (sorry, my friend).
-We're going to take apart and hack the Besta for a budget-friendly stand-in for now while we figure out plans for building custom TV stand.
-We're also dreaming up ideas for a sofa table for the Lotte lamps (the local lumber yard keeps tempting me with solid walnut).
+We have to wait 8-10 weeks for our new sofa to arrive so that’s giving us some time to sell our cream leather sofa and the mid-century beauty I’ve hoarded for two years (UPDATE: see the before/after of the mcm sofa in its new home here).
+We’re going to take apart and hack the Besta for a budget-friendly stand-in for now while we figure out plans for building custom TV stand.
+We’re also dreaming up ideas for a sofa table for the Lotte lamps (the local lumber yard keeps tempting me with solid walnut).